rdelgatte/haskale/README.md

 - You will have to fix the compilation issue as there is no handler for this new endpoint so you need to create it
     - It will take the beer as parameter
     - It will return `NoContent`

-    - The handler will have to deal with the saving of the new beer
+The handler will have to deal with saving the provided beer.
+To do so, you can use: `insert $ toRow beer` which will return the key of the saved entity so you can bind it to a variable.

+You can then use `liftIO . putStrLn $ "Saved beer with key = " <> show beerId` to log the saved beer to the console.

+- What happens if you try to create a malformed Json document?

 ### Step 6 - Pimp it (`PUT`)
 ### Step 7 - Drink it (`DELETE`)